 If you have suffered a serious injury or lost a loved one in a head-on car crash, the driver who caused the accident may owe you financial compensation for your losses.
 While obtaining medical care and grieving your losses are immediate concerns, it is also appropriate to consider the potential loss of earning capacity, the mounting medical expenses, and other damages you and your family have suffered in a motor vehicle accident caused by someone else’s negligence.

-A compassionate and trusted Newport Beach car accident lawyer at Sam & Ash, LLP can provide legal guidance and the personal attention you need after a head-on collision.
+A compassionate and trusted Newport Beach car accident lawyer at Sam & Ash Injury Law can provide legal guidance and the personal attention you need after a head-on collision.
 We are down-to-earth personal injury attorneys who listen.
 We care about making a positive difference in the lives of people who turn to us for help.
 We can investigate the Newport Beach car accident and pursue a claim against the appropriate insurance companies without any upfront costs to you.
 We have built our reputation by fighting for What’s Right for our clients.

 Call or contact us online today for a confidential legal consultation about your car accident.
 Speak to a Newport Beach head-on collision lawyer to learn about your rights and how we can help you.